 “Will the National Grid be able to cope?”
 It’s one of the questions that comes up regularly as we head towards the 2030 ban on the sale of new electric and diesel cars.
-In reality, the infrastructure is already prepared for widespread charging and companies like OVO Energy see this switch to electric cars as part of a solution rather than a problem.
+In reality, the infrastructure is already prepared for widespread charging and energy companies see this switch to electric cars as part of a solution rather than a problem.

 This is because the battery fitted to an electric car is incredibly useful for storing energy, which can be fed back into the grid when demand is high, and recharged overnight when demand is low.
 Think of it like a water butt on your drainpipe – you collect rain when the garden doesn’t need water and then use it on your flowers when the weather is dry.

 As a nation, we use a lot of electricity in the late afternoon and evening, when we put the dinner on to cook or millions of us sit down to watch our favourite soap on the TV - think of that as the drought.
 But then we go to bed, switch out the lights and use practically nothing for the rest of the night.
 While we sleep, the power stations can’t switch off and wind turbines can still turn so they can keep making power – that’s like the rain.
 Your battery can be the water butt to collect this electricity preventing it from going to waste.

 The Nissan Leaf is like a water butt for cooking chips.
 Sort of.

 Vehicle to Grid - become a power station